-The SPI interface, which is capable of a relatively high clock frequency, highlights the fast write capability of the F-RAM technology.
-Unlike SPI-bus EEPROMs, the FM25L16B can perform sequential writes at bus speed.
+The SPI interface, with its relatively high maximum clock frequency, highlights the fast write capability of the F-RAM technology.
+Unlike SPI-bus EEPROMs, the FM25640B can perform sequential writes at bus speed.
 No page register is needed and any number of sequential writes may be performed.